 Don’t Eat if There’s No Water

-Your body will use up a lot of water in the process of digesting food.
-If you don’t have water or your freshwater supply is running low, it would be best to avoid eating.
-It’s not an easy task, but your body can go for about seven times longer on low food than on low water.
-That’s why it’s much more critical to conserve water than to eat.
+Your body will use up a lot of water to digest food.
+If you don’t have water or your fresh water supply is running low, it would be best to avoid eating.
+It’s not easy, but your body can go for about seven times longer on low food than on low water.
+That’s why conserving water is much more critical than eating.

 Gradually Reduce Your Water Intake

-You should drink at least 2.7 to 3.7 liters (91.3 to 125 ounces) of water per day in an ideal situation.
+In an ideal situation, you should drink at least 2.7 to 3.7 liters (91.3 to 125 ounces) of water per day.
 However, in a tight spot like being lost at sea, your body can survive off a minimum of 1 liter (33.8 ounces) per day without getting dehydrated.
 Even 55 to 220cl can be sufficient in extreme cases, especially in a cold climate.

 Switching to drinking so little water can be a sharp change, so it’s best to ease into it gradually.
 You can start with a little over 1 liter – about 1.2 liters for the first day before progressively decreasing your ration to 1 liter, 800cl, etc.